JakubR12/cds-visual-portfolio/assignments/final-project/README.md

 The data were obtained from Kaggle (the link above).
 It consisted of around 5000 images from 10 different impressionistic artists.

-For this problem we choose to use the Keras ImageDataGenerator() class to load, rescale to 0-1 and resized multiple times to find the best image size.
+For this problem we choose to use the Keras ImageDataGenerator() class to load, re-scale to 0-1 and re-sized multiple times to find the best image size.
 The data generator was further used to create more images by zooming and mirroring the original images.
 Due to an error in our code, we actually ran all of our models with vertical flipping instead of horizontal flipping.
 This means that our models trained on upside down images instead of regularly mirrored images.
 We actually found that our models performed slightly better this way, but due to the "unrealisticness" of this manipulation we chose to correct it at the cost of 1 or 2 % accuracy.
 The function offers more methods for data augmentation.
 We chose only the zoom and flip as we reckoned that other methods would result in too artificial and unrealistic images compared to the original ones.

 We used the pre-trained VGG16 model without the top dense layer as a feature extractor and trained a neural net classifier on the extracted features.
 We were inspired by this article (https://xingyuzhou.org/documents/transfer-learning.pdf) in which an outstanding 98 % accuracy was reached in the binary classification between Monet and Van Gogh.